-In the last few years, ITV News Presenter Charlene White has received a torrent of racist abuse on social media sites around her decision not to wear a poppy on-air.
+In recent years, ITV News Presenter Charlene White has received a torrent of racist abuse on social media sites around her decision not to wear a poppy on-air.

 As a supporter of the Poppy Appeal, here she explains in her own words why she chooses not to wear one when she is reading the news